dsyer/inner-loop-boot-k8s/README.md

 skaffold dev --port-forward
 ```

-App comes up on port 4503.
+The app comes up on port 4503.
 You can make changes and they will be synced to the running container, where they are picked up by devtools and the app will restart.

 Skaffold supports debugging nicely as well.
 Remember to add the `--auto-sync` flag (it's off by default in debug mode):